Q. My brother is now in hospice care, and I will be in charge of the funeral arrangements. Am I entitled to bereavement leave from my employer?

 "We’re one of the only industrialized countries in the world that don’t offer mandatory paid leave for bereavement,” says Bruce Elliott, manager of compensation and benefits for the society.
 To date, Congress has defeated proposals for paid leave for the death of a child, due at least partially to concern about the effects on small businesses.

 The society's report notes that benefits apply to full-time, active employees for the death of a spouse, child, parent or parent-in-law, grandparent, grandchild, sibling, stepparent, stepsibling, stepson or stepdaughter – and often for a very close nonfamily member as well, such as a best friend.
 For example, the leave might be three days for the death of a close relative; one day off in other cases.
 Small companies are less likely to offer paid bereavement leave than large ones.

 In your place, I’d talk to human resources right now to clarify whether and how you’re covered for bereavement leave.
 Be aware that many large companies have employee assistance plans that include grief counseling and possibly other services such as baby-sitting help for your children while you attend to funeral and estate details.
 It’s worth checking out.

 If you have a question for Florence, please email her at firstname.lastname@example.org.

-Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes a....
-She writes two advice blogs for Legacy.com: Sincere Condolences and Widow in the World, a new blog for bereaved spouses and partners.
+Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes....
+She writes two advice blogs for Legacy.com: Sincere Condolences and Widow in the World, a blog for bereaved spouses and partners.